-This semester, you can be part of the first cohort of students to tackle a real issue set by one of our major industry partners.
+This semester, you can be part of our cohort of students tackling a real issue set by one of our major industry partners.
 Our new project-based interdisciplinary units of study offer a change of pace from the usual university timetable and an opportunity to gain experience and insight into working in industry.
-In Semester 1 2018, we’re offering 13 partner projects.
+In Semester 2 2018, we’re offering more than 30 partner projects.

 In these units of study, you won’t be answering a hypothetical or abstract brief – you’ll be undertaking a project set by actual businesses and organisations, and be challenged to come up with a creative solution to problems that they’re actually facing.